samuel1992/customer_order_simple_api/README.md

   case of unexpected fields.

 Some cons about the approach I chose:
 - Repeated code.
 In `order` and `customer` we have a lot of duplicated logic.
-I could reuse some of it from a superior module but I chose not for the main reason as I said at the beginning.
+I could reuse some of it from a superior module but I chose not.
+For the main reason as I said at the beginning.
 - A more complex organization.
 For a simple API it has a lot of folders structure and depends on register blueprint modules, it give us more complexity but I think that is an adversity we can live with due the benefits that I said before.